josmar-crwdstffng/angular/docs/CODING_STANDARDS.md

 ### Write useful comments

-Comments that explain what some block of code does are nice; they can tell you something in less time than it would take to follow through the code itself.
+Comments that explain what some block of code does are nice; they can tell you something in less time than it would take to follow through the code.

 Comments that explain why some block of code exists at all, or does something the way it does, are _invaluable_.
 The "why" is difficult, or sometimes impossible, to track down without seeking out